 Study settings

-The Department of Gynecology and Obstetrics at the Dhaka Medical College Hospital (DMCH) in Dhaka, Bangladesh, launched a hospital-based cross-sectional study from September 2021 to August 2022.
-A total of 180 of the 210 preeclamptic pregnant mothers who were recruited for the study and regularly assessed at these clinics gave their permission.
-The patient's anthropometric measurements (height, weight), socio-demographic, personal, and family histories of diabetes and hypertension, and lifestyle preferences (working or sedentary) were recorded on a questionnaire form.
+The Department of Gynecology and Obstetrics at the Dhaka Medical College Hospital (DMCH) in Dhaka, Bangladesh, conducted a hospital-based cross-sectional study from September 2021 to August 2022.
+A total of 180 of the 210 preeclamptic pregnant mothers were recruited for the study and were regularly assessed after taking their consent.
+The patient's anthropometric measurements including height, weight, socio-demographic information, personal and family histories of diabetes, hypertension, and lifestyle preferences (working or sedentary) were recorded on a questionnaire form.
 Information about preexisting hypertension and the need for antihypertensive medications was acquired based on individual reports or medical records.
 Systolic blood pressure (SBP) and diastolic blood pressure (DBP) were measured at DMCH using mercury sphygmomanometer equipment after the patient had rested for at least 10 minutes.
 The participant's blood pressure was checked from the right side, and they were weighed using a weighing scale (Beurer BF 700, Germany), both without shoes and without bulky clothing.
 The nearest 0.1 kilogram (kg) was used to measure weight.

 Inclusion criteria

 Pregnant women with preeclampsia in the second trimester were recruited for this study.
-Defined as women with previously normal blood pressure (BP), after the 20th week of gestation with two different measures of BP that were at least four hours apart, diastolic ≥ 90 mmHg and systolic ≥ 140 mmHg with a dipstick value of 1+ proteinuria of 300 mg or more per 24-hour urine sample [38].

-Inclusion criteria

-Pregnant women with preeclampsia in the second trimester were recruited for this study.
-Defined as women with previously normal blood pressure (BP), after the 20th week of gestation with two different measures of BP that were at least four hours apart, diastolic ≥ 90 mmHg and systolic ≥ 140 mmHg with a dipstick value of 1+ proteinuria of 300 mg or more per 24-hour urine sample [38].
+We defined this as women with previously normal blood pressure (BP), after the 20th week of gestation with two different measures of BP that were at least four hours apart, diastolic ≥ 90 mmHg and systolic ≥ 140 mmHg with a dipstick value of 1+ proteinuria of 300 mg or more per 24-hour urine sample [38].

-Study Population

-We lead the study among 180 preeclamptic pregnant women in 3rd trimester who attended the department of Gynecology and Obstetrics at Dhaka medical college hospital.
+Sampling

 Exclusion and inclusion criteria were strictly followed during data collection.
 We noted the maternal hemoglobin level in 3rd trimester of pregnancy by the expert medical technologist lab.

 Sample-size

-By using this formula: n = z2q/r2p we estimated the sample size of current study.
-Following assumption was considered, significant level 0.05=1.96, margin of error 5%, proportion of anemia was counted 30% in pregnant women.
-One study depicted the prevalence of anemia 19%-50% [39].
+By using this formula: n = z2q/r2p we estimated the sample size.
+The following assumption was considered, significant level 0.05 (1.96), margin of error 5%, proportion of anaemia was counted 30% in pregnant women.
+One study depicted the prevalence of anaemia is 19%-50% [39].
 We contemplate 30% and sample size was 175, adding 10% non-response so total 192 was finalized.

-Data collection tools and procedure
+Data collection tools and method

-Face-to-face interviews were performed to assemble data using a previously tested (Ad-din Women Medica College Hospital Dhaka, Bangladesh) semi structured questionnaire.
-The questionnaire was written in English and translated to Bengali.
+Face-to-face interviews were performed to assemble data using a previously tested (Ad-din Women Medical College Hospital Dhaka, Bangladesh) semi structured questionnaire.
+The questionnaire was written in English and was translated to Bengali.
 Two BSc nurses were engaged to accumulate data and trained before data collection.
 The principal investigator coordinated data collection and checked the inclusiveness of the collected questionnaire.
 The medical record was reviewed for clinical investigation and another laboratory report.

 Dependent and independent variables